Real-time Assessment of Community Transmission (REACT) Study

-REACT (REal-time Assessment of Community Transmission) is a series studies that are using home testing to improve our understanding of how the COVID-19 pandemic is progressing across England.
+REACT (REal-time Assessment of Community Transmission) is a series of studies that are using home testing to improve our understanding of how the COVID-19 pandemic is progressing across England.
 This major research programme was commissioned by the Department of Health and Social Care (DHSC) and is being carried out by Imperial College London in partnership with Ipsos MORI and Imperial College Healthcare NHS Trust.
 Here’s our announcement from when the study first launched in April 2020.

 REACT takes two main approaches to track the virus in the population, looking for both current and past infection.

 How REACT 1 and REACT 2 work

 REACT 1: Antigen (swab) testing for the coronavirus

 Each month over 100,000 people across England are randomly sent a nose/throat swab test to take at home.
 This helps us understand how many people are currently infected with the coronavirus, including those who aren’t showing symptoms, and identify those who are most at risk.

 REACT 2: Antibody (lateral flow) testing

 Our REACT-2 study looked at how many people had already had COVID-19 and developed antibodies against the virus.
 Roughly every 6 weeks, over 100,000 volunteers across England are sent a fingerprick antibody testing kit, called a lateral flow test, which looks for coronavirus antibodies in the blood.
 This study has gleaned vital information about how the virus spread across England and who was most at risk.
 REACT-2 has now ended.